markcampanelli/pvfit/README.md

 0.0.1
 ```

-You should now be able to explore PVfit's functionality with the `getting_started.py`
+You should now be able to explore PVfit's functionality with the various
-modules in the various `demos` directories of the various subpackages.
+getting-started modules in the various subdirectories in [demos](src/pvfit/demos).

 NOTES:
 - You may want to install your own optimized versions of